 Pulling the entire team into these moments of delight creates a culture of gratitude for your customers.

-If you’re in need of a little inspiration, next we’ll cover six ways you can spread the gratitude around, as well as share a few examples of businesses who go the extra mile for their customers.
+If you’re in need of a little inspiration, here are six ways you can spread gratitude around.
+We’ll also share a few examples of businesses that go the extra mile for their customers.

 - Send handwritten thank you notes